natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 '''Notes''':

 * Turret, in the case of Striker, is represented by cameras (optics).
 The faster they move, the more responsive missiles become.
-* Launcher has a dead zone of about 95 m in front of the vehicle.
-If Striker is angled upwards, then the dead-zone is extended further below vehicle.
+* Launcher has a dead zone of about 50 m in front of the vehicle.
+If Striker is angled upwards, then the dead-zone is extended further below vehicle due to the camera depression angles.
-* Automatic guidance system has a soft dead-zone of about 300 m and missile tends to initially go above designated target, which results in an inability to hit the enemy if the reticle is simply pointed at them.
+* Automatic guidance system has a soft dead-zone of about 70 m and missile tends to initially go above designated target, which results in an inability to hit the enemy if the reticle is simply pointed at them.
 Point reticle into the ground close to an enemy to hit or use indirect attack technique.
 * Reloading only happens for one tube at a time.
 If the weapon is broken, then reloading is stopped to prevent potential ignition on follow-up shots.
 If out of ammo, when fully rearmed all racks are also reloaded and ready to fire again.

 ==== Ammunition ====